dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part1SnuresGate/index.md

 The team appeared in front of a massive volcano with rivers of lava flowing down.
 There was a bridge 5 feet over a bridge of lava.
 On the far side of the bridge there were short platforms on either side of the bridge that appeared to be places for giants to greet others when they arrive.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/DALL·E 2022-12-29 20.33.11 - medieval adventurers appeared in front of a massive volcano with orange rivers of lava flowing down.
+There was a bridge 5 feet over a bridge of lava_cleanup.png" Capition = "The team appeared in front of a massive volcano with rivers of lava flowing down.
+There was a bridge 5 feet over a bridge of lava.
+On the far side of the bridge there were short platforms on either side of the bridge that appeared to be places for giants to greet others when they arrive."  width = "60%" >}}

 Suddenly, a bright ball of light appeared and two frost giants materialized out of thin air.
 ADC reacted quickly, blasting ice all around the frost giants and covering the ground with jagged and slippery ice.
 The first giants shrugged off the cold but felt the slams of rock as they hit the ground.

 Kalinar ran to the start of the bridge and fired eldritch blasts at the giants, while Czolg charged forward and stood between Kalinar and the frost giants, yelling about the ugliness of their mothers.
 Oscorn and Silvius joined Czolg, but stayed partially hidden behind the bridge's stone railing.